Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

 \subsubsection{Stage 3: Response Generation}

-The final stage involves combining the augmented query from the previous stage with a predefined output structure for each aspect of interest, ensuring that an LLM with Structured Outputs capabilities adheres to this specific format in its response.
+The final stage involves combining the augmented query from the previous stage with a predefined output structure for each aspect of interest, ensuring that an LLM adheres to this specific format in its response.

-To ensure consistent and structured results, we implement the concept of Structured Outputs, which guides the LLM to produce responses in a predefined JSON format.
-By specifying a clear schema -- using JSON or Pydantic syntax -- we are able to explicitly define the expected data types (such as integers, strings, custom data types, or lists of these) and hierarchical levels.
-This ensures that the generated outputs are well-organized, easy to interpret, and machine-readable, addressing common inconsistencies that can occur in free-form responses.
+To ensure consistent and structured results, we employ Structured Outputs, which guide the LLM to produce responses in a predefined JavaScript Object Notation (JSON) format.
+By specifying a clear schema -- using JSON or Pydantic syntax -- we explicitly define the expected data types (such as integers, strings, custom data types, or lists of these) and hierarchical levels.
+The resulting outputs are therefore well-organised, machine-readable, and directly suitable for automated downstream processing, thereby eliminating common inconsistencies that arise in free-form responses.

-The output structures we used for our task are provided below in Pydantic syntax:
+The output structures we used for the three aspects are shown below in Pydantic syntax:

+To enable the multi-model benchmark, we use the LangChain framework\footnote{\url{https://www.langchain.com/}}, which provides a unified interface for invoking different LLM providers (e.g., OpenAI, Anthropic) with Structured Outputs through a common API.
+This allows the same extraction logic to be applied identically across all five models.